Adani Ports & SEZ: Mundra Port

 Since 2013, Mundra Port is India's largest private commercial port and hosts the world's largest coal import terminal.
 Mundra Port was known for introducing technological advancements that led to a high level of automation to enhance the efficiency of cargo handling.

-As of August 2016, approximately 20,000 ships had docked at Mundra without a single accident representing the high safety standards implemented by the port authorities.
+As of August 2016, approximately 20,000 ships had docked at Mundra.
 Mundra Port had two single-point mooring (SPM) facilities to evacuate crude oil.
 Efforts to build a new container terminal in Mundra in partnership with French shipping giant CMA Terminals were underway as of January 2017.

+West Port

+The West Port is mainly designed for coal import and export.
+To meet the rising demand for coal at Mundra, the Adani Group decided to invest in berth-3 at its West Port and associated coal handling plant including 2x1.36 km long conveyors (ARD-5, ARD-6).
+This translated into 16.5 MTPA handling of additional coal per annum.
+Mainly designed by Larsen & Toubro.